sheriharish/static-website/README.md

 # Deploying of static website using azure container instance (ACI)

 ## Project overview:
-Deploying a Static Website Using Azure Container Instances (ACI)
+Deploying a Static Website Using Azure Container Instances (ACI) and Build the image using Docker
 ## Project Goal:
 To efficiently and cost-effectively deploy a static website to Azure using Azure Container Instances (ACI), leveraging its server less nature and rapid deployment capabilities.
 ## Project Scope: